 Did you know about 50% of U.S. farm ground is rented from non-operating landowners?
 And that, in the Midwest, that percentage can be as high as 80-90%?
-As we continue to see more and more farm ground operated by someone other than the person who owns the land, it becomes critical for farmers to have the tools to talk about conservation practices and approaches with their landlords – who may or may not understand the role those practices play in sustainability and profitability.
+As we continue to see more and more farm ground operated by someone other than the person who owns the land, it becomes critical for farmers to have the tools to talk about conservation practices and approaches with their land owners – who may or may not understand the role those practices play in sustainability and profitability.

 In this episode of The People of Soil Health Podcast, John Mesko sits down with Randy to talk about how TNC (along with other industry partners) is equipping farmers with the resources they need to work proactively with their landlords on conservation strategies – including soil health management practices, like cover crops and reduced tillage.

 “They don’t want to hear from The Nature Conservancy.
 They don’t want to hear from other groups.
 They want to hear from their farmer,” says Randy, when asked about which messages and resources resonate with landowners.
 “So, the better we can equip farmers to have that conversation – to demonstrate the good things they’re doing on the ground and to motivate landowners to join them on that journey – that’s where we think we can help landowners the most.”